SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  the app id or number from list

 FLAGS
+  -v, --verbose                include URLs and ARNs in table output --classification=<value>...  filter results by one or more classifications, AUTOMATION, SERVICE, DEVICE,
+                               CONNECTED_SERVICE
+  --type=<value>               filter results by appType, WEBHOOK_SMART_APP, LAMBDA_SMART_APP, API_ONLY

+COMMON FLAGS
   -h, --help             Show CLI help.
   -j, --json             use JSON format of input and/or output -o, --output=<value>   specify output file
-  -p, --profile=<value>        [default: default] configuration profile -t, --token=<value>          the auth token to use -v, --verbose                include URLs and ARNs in table output -y, --yaml                   use YAML format of input and/or output --classification=<value>...  filter results by one or more classifications, AUTOMATION, SERVICE, DEVICE,
+  -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
-                               CONNECTED_SERVICE
-  --language=<value>           ISO language code or "NONE" to not specify a language.
-Defaults to the OS locale --type=<value>               filter results by appType, WEBHOOK_SMART_APP, LAMBDA_SMART_APP, API_ONLY
+  -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
+Defaults to the OS locale

 DESCRIPTION
   get a specific app or a list of apps